-Dr. Alexandra Lelchuk, pain management specialist at Aurora Medical Center in Kenosha, explains, “You don’t want to let your pain stop you from enjoying the season, but it’s important to know your limits.
-Be aware of how your body feels; be comfortable saying no to an activity if you feel like it’s going to aggravate your pain,” says Dr. Lelchuk.
+Dr. Alexandra Lelchuk, pain management physician at Aurora Medical Center – Kenosha, explains, “You don’t want to let your pain stop you from enjoying the season, but it’s important to know your limits.
+Be aware of how your body feels.
+Be comfortable saying no to an activity if you feel like it’s going to aggravate your pain,” says Dr. Lelchuk.
 “Make your health a top priority so you can keep doing the things that bring you joy.”

 Dr. Lelchuk offers these practical pain management tips for common summer activities:

 - Hiking/Camping – “For people with chronic pain, carrying heavy backpacks and equipment for a prolonged period should be avoided.
 Find an alternative method for your gear or take shorter hikes.
 Prepare with hip strengthening exercises such as bridges and lateral raises.
 Don’t forget the basics – bug spray, hydration, comfortable footwear and a proper air mattress if camping overnight to avoid back problems.”